Security Policy to Allow/Deny a Certain ICMP Type

 Resolution

-- Go to Objects > Applications > Add and create a custom name (for this scenario, Block Type 13 Messages was used) and specify a category:
+- Go to Objects > Applications > Add and create a custom name (for this scenario, Block Type 13, ICMP-timestamp ) and specify a category:

 - Go to Advanced, click ICMP Type, and specify the required types separated by commas:

-- Save the application and name it a deny policy (shown in example), placed on the top of Policies from any-to-any zone so all the traffic denies this application:
+- Save the application and add it to a deny policy (shown in example), placed on the top of Policies from any-to-any zone, so all the traffic denies this application: